Is Azure better than AWS?

 Let's get this party started.

 Admittedly, Amazon currently has the largest market share.
-But that doesn't stop companies wondering if Azure could be superior.
+But that doesn't stop companies from wondering if Azure could be superior.

 Ease of migration